Skip to main content

 Jennifer Crossman joins Nova Scotia Health as the new Mi’kmaw Indigenous Patient Navigator (MIPN) for the Northern Zone.

 Jennifer Crossman joins Nova Scotia Health as the new Mi’kmaw Indigenous Patient Navigator (MIPN) for the Northern Zone.
+Currently, Jennifer is one of five navigators across the province who Indigenous patients and families can connect with while receiving Nova Scotia Health care and services.
 Jennifer, a Mi’kmaw member of Paqtnkek First Nation, brings a wealth of experience and dedication to her role.

 In her role, Jennifer acts as a bridge between Indigenous patients and Nova Scotia Health services, ensuring that cultural and spiritual needs are met alongside clinical care.
 "We are excited to learn and collaborate with Jennifer.
 She provides essential support and guidance, as we work to enhance the care experience for our Indigenous patients and families," said Tanya LeBlanc-Earle, Health Service Manager at Colchester East Hants Health Centre (CEHHC).
 "She will be a huge support for not only families but for our staff as we strive to respect traditions while delivering culturally safe healthcare."